"...the right tools, the right harness, the right model, the right context, good instruction, and appropriate caution."

 grant@vorasyncsolutions.com

-VoraSync System for Case Notes
+VoraSync for Case Notes

 A no-internet AI system turns a 162-page critical-incident report into an internal summary note in under six minutes.